 People with hyperparathyroidism sometimes develop calcium stones.
 Treatment in these cases is usually surgery to remove the parathyroid glands (located in the neck).
 In most cases, only one of the glands is enlarged.
 Removing the glands cures the patient’s problem with hyperparathyroidism and with kidney stones as well.

 Surgery should be reserved as an option for cases where other approaches have failed.
-Surgery may be needed to remove a kidney stone if it
+Surgery may be needed to remove a kidney stone the follow occurs:

-- 15 has grown larger (as seen on followup x ray studies)
+- has grown larger (as seen on follow-up x ray studies)

 Until 20 years ago, surgery was necessary to remove a stone.
 It was very painful and required a recovery time of 4 to 6 weeks.
 Today, treatment for these stones is greatly improved, and many options do not require major surgery.